Altidias/Milestone1_Group52/Software Design Document.md

   - *nutrient: str* - The nutrient to filter for.
   - *level: str* - The nutrient level, low < 33%, mid > 33% && < 66%, high > 66%.
 - Return Value:
-  - *food_items: dict[str, dict[str, float]]* A dict of food items that match the nutrient level criteria with the food names as keys and dicts as values that have a nutrient names as keys and nutrient amounts as values.
+  - *filtered_df: pandas.DataFrame* - A dataframe containing food items that match the nutrient level criteria.
 - Side Effects: None.

 **generate_pie_chart()**
 - Description: Generates a dynamically sized pie chart using matplotlib, embedded in a wxPython panel, to visualize a specific food items nutritional breakdown.
 - Input Parameters:
-  - *food_item: (str, dict[str, float])* A tuple with the name of the food and a dictionary containing the nutritional data for the food item that is to be graphed, including names and quantities.
+  - *food_item: pandas.Series* - A series containing the nutritional data for the food item to be graphed, including nutrient names and quantities.
 - Return Value:
   - *None*
 - Side Effects: Updates the GUI panel by embedding the chart using the matplotlib figure which is dynamically resized to fit the dimensions.